 “Lord Balarama is the original Sankashan.
 He assumes five other forms to serve Lord Krishna.
 He Himself helps in the pastimes of Lord Krishna, and He does the work of creation in four other forms.
 He executes the orders of Lord Krishna in the work of creation, and in the form of Lord Shesha He serves Krishna in various ways.

-Most people in India and in the world, including religious leaders and saintly persons, are unaware that although God resides in everyone’s heart, He also resides eternally in His abode in the spiritual world.
-Due to this unavailability of sufficient information, they end up spreading inaccurate information about God, thus unknowingly misleading their innocent followers.
+Most people in India and in the world, including religious leaders and saintly persons today, are unaware that although God resides in everyone’s heart in His extended form as Paramatma, He also resides eternally in the spiritual world in His original form, Bhagavan.
+Due to lack of this information, they end up spreading inaccurate understanding of God, thus unknowingly misleading their innocent followers.
 Having detailed information about Lord Krishna and His expansions like Lord Balarama and other Vishnu incarnations helps one understand God better.

 It is the greatest fortune of human beings today that the original Lord Krishna appeared in Navadvip, India, as Lord Chaitanya, and Lord Balarama appeared with Him as Lord Nityananda just a few more than 500 years ago.
 The present-day Hare Krishna movement was inaugurated by Lord Chaitanya Himself for saving the mankind from the onslaughts of Kaliyuga.